-Security systems are changing at an ever-increasing pace and are becoming standard Information Technology (IT) products running over a Local Area Network (LAN), Wide Area Network (WAN) or wireless or controlled by a cloud-based system.
+Security systems are changing at an ever-increasing pace and are becoming standard Information Technology (IT) products running over a Local Area Network (LAN), Wide Area Network (WAN) or wireless.
 As a result of using standard protocols such as Transmission Control Protocol/Internet Protocol (TCP/IP), the opportunity has arisen for manufacturers to develop new generations of integrated systems.
 These systems are often called Integrated Security Management Systems (ISMS) as they bring together the management of all aspects of an organisation's security.
-This brief document does not aim to cover all the possibilities but will explain most of the opportunities for integration into a single management system.
+This brief document does not aim to cover all the possibilities, but will explain most of the opportunities for integration into a single management system.